Ideal Optical

 Also known as colour blindness, colour deficiency occurs when there’s an imbalance in the types of cones in the retina.
 It is usually inherited but can also occur after trauma, as a side effect of medication, or from certain diseases.

-Types of Colour Deficiency
+Types of colour deficiency

 There are 3 types of colour deficiency: